starlit-nox/reading-notes/301/Class15/classnotes_15.md

 **Give an example of what using OAuth would look like.**

-- An OAuth scenario cold be a user sending cloud stored files to somene else via email when the cloud storage and email systems are unrelaed other than supporting the OAuth framework.
+- An OAuth scenario could be a user sending cloud stored files to someone else via email when the cloud storage and email systems are unrelated other than supporting the OAuth framework.

 OAuth Framework Supports